 Students may lodge an illness/misadventure appeal if they believe that circumstances occurring immediately before or during the assessment tasks, and which were beyond their control, diminished their task performance.
+The decision to submit an Illness/Misadventure appeal and the responsibility for doing so rests with the student,

 The decision to submit an Illness/Misadventure appeal and the responsibility for doing so rests with the student, except where the student is too ill to do so.
 In this case it is advisable to call the relevant deputy principal on the day of the task.
-Illness and misadventure appeals must be lodged in person to the Head Teacher or delegate and cannot be lodged electronically.
+Illness and misadventure requests for an appeal must be lodged in person to the Deputy Principal (Year 12 only) or I/M Coordinator (Year 10 & 11) and cannot be lodged electronically.